 - 1 scant teaspoon green aniseed

-- 1. To ward off colds, bring the water to a boil.
+- 1. Bring the water to a boil.
 Add the ginger, lemon, fenugreek, and aniseed, cover, and boil for 10 minutes.

-- 2. Strain the tea into a mug and stir in honey to taste.
-Inhale the aroma and sip it while hot.
+- 2. Strain the tea into a mug and stir in honey to taste, if desired.
+Inhale the aroma and sip the tea while it’s hot.

 Thirsty for more?
 Sip on these: